-Date :
+Date

-Student Name: Grade:
+t Name: Grade:

-statir e 1 when a parent/guardian calls into the school n a regularly-scheduled school day DUE TO propriate answers.
+statiı aries: Please ask the following questions when a parent/guardian calls into the school that their student will not be attending on a regularly-scheduled school day DUE TO ESS ONLY.
+Please fill in and check the appropriate answers.
 Thank you.

 1. Is your student ill?
-YES No Describe Symptoms: D

 2. Do they have a fever?
-YES No How high?
+YES NO How high?

 3) Contact Name

 4) Telephone Number:

-The Health Office Nurses may call you back to obtain more details.
-This is a precautionary measure our school is taking due to potential contagious diseases.
+The ealth Office Nurses may call you back to obtain more details.
+This is a precautionary

+measure our school is taking due to potential contagious diseases.
 Thank you.